3 Easy Decorating Rules

 • Keep your grandmother's rocking chair and use it (if you love it).

-• Hang artwork created by you or your kids, or that you found in a gallery while you were on vacation in a special place.
+• Hang artwork created by you or your kids, or that you found in a gallery while you were on vacation.

 • Use your "good" dishes and glassware, rather than just keeping them in a cupboard for special occasions.